Our state-of-the-art Studios with Sound Systems and Lighting are available for rent by the hour. Click below for more info.

 Why is Edge Dance Studios the right choice for you?
-Because we have the dance teachers you’ll love, the classes you want, and an amazing facility for you to learn to dance.
+Because we have the dance instructors you’ll love, the classes you want, and an amazing facility for you to learn to dance.

-It’s this unique combination of the right people, the right skills, and the right facility that have allowed us to proudly serve students of all ages and skill levels from Longwood, Altamonte springs, Sanford, Heathrow demand debar mainland Casselberry winter springs Apopka east’s winter park Oviedo and the greater Orlando area for over 7 years.
+It’s this unique combination of the right people, the right skills, and the right facility that have allowed us, for the past 10 years, to train dancers of all ages and skill levels.
+We proudly serve Lake Mary, Heathrow, Longwood, Altamonte Springs, Sanford, Deland, DeBary, Maitland, Casselberry, Winter Springs, Apopka, Winter Park, Oviedo and the greater Orlando area.

 Which styles of Dance are right for you?

 Ballet is an artistic dance form performed to music using precise and highly formalized set steps and gestures.
 Classical ballet, which originated in Renaissance Italy and established its present form during the 19th century, is characterized by light, graceful, fluid movements and the use of pointe shoes.

 It has been globally influential and has defined the foundational techniques used in many other dance genres.
 Becoming a ballet dancer requires years of training.
 Ballet has been taught in various schools around the world, which have historically incorporated their own cultures to evolve the art.